 格 refers to grammatical case.
 Case marking is used to state the role of individual phrases (arguments) in the sentence.
 Many different particles overlap each other, and に and から are no different.
 In this lesson, we'll learn when they are interchangeable with each other and how they differ in those situations.

 There are three kinds of expressions in which we find に and から interchangeable.
-So far, you have seen all three and the issue of differentiating between them has been avoided in lieu of this lesson.

 2. Passive phrases